jsmyth/jsmyth.github.io/content/posts/off-the-chains-02.md

 ---
 ![Drawing in the style of Ralph Steadman depicting an older man in the woods playing disc golf](/img/mj-steadman-dg.png)

 *"You've done a lot of traveling, especiall across the west.
-Given the company you keep and lifestyle you have had, we were wondering if you ever come across Hunter Thompson back in those days?"*
+Given the company you keep and lifestyle you have had, we were wondering if you ever came across Hunter Thompson back in those days?"*

-Chains McGraw:
-"Ah, yes, Dr. Gonzo, what a character he was.
+Chains McGraw: "Ah, yes, Dr. Gonzo, what a character he was.
 Let me take you back to the '80s, a time of wild debauchery and even wilder disc golfing adventures.
 Hunter and I found ourselves on a road trip through the Pacific Northwest, chasing the elusive ace and living life to the fullest.

 One particularly memorable moment occurred when we stumbled upon a hidden gem of a course in the heart of the Oregon wilderness.
 It was a treacherous hike through dense forests and steep hills, but we were determined to play this course that was rumored to be a disc golfer's paradise.